 Ever find yourself pushed to your limits in the pursuit of power and success?
 Wall Street unravels this theme through the eyes of Bud Fox (Charlie Sheen), an ambitious stockbroker who navigates the economic rollercoaster of Wall Street, adopting the "greed is good" mantra.
 This movie is a window into corporate finance, portfolio management, investment law principles and capital markets.
 More telling is the story of a young, susceptible mind, showing how easy it is to get carried away with the glamorous lifestyle that accompanies wealth.
 Plus, if you thought The Wolf of Wall Street was a bit too much, this movie is a tamer, more socially-critical version.

-Topics covered include corporate finance, portfolio management, capital markets, investment law principles, mergers and acquisitions, company valuations and business ethics.
+Topics covered: corporate finance, portfolio management, capital markets, investment law principles, mergers and acquisitions, company valuations and business ethics

-Topics covered include derivatives, corporate valuation, financial reporting, capital markets, emerging markets and business ethics.
+Topics covered: derivatives, corporate valuation, financial reporting, capital markets, emerging markets and business ethics

-Topics covered include negotiations techniques, persuasion methods, conflict resolution and consensus building.
+Topics covered: negotiations techniques, persuasion methods, conflict resolution and consensus building

-Umm....
-Yeah....
-This American comedy satirizes corporate culture of a 1990s software company, touching upon work relationships and office politics.
+Umm…yeah…We're going to go ahead and ask you to watch this American comedy that perfectly satirizes corporate culture of a 1990s software company, touching upon work relationships and office politics.
 It's a good laugh and will definitely get you thinking about leadership, team-building techniques, and career development.

-Topics covered include competitive strategies, key personnel retention, corporate take-overs (friendly and hostile), alliances, mergers and acquisitions, corporate succession and long-term corporate diversification.
+Topics covered: competitive strategies, key personnel retention, corporate take-overs (friendly and hostile), alliances, mergers and acquisitions, corporate succession and long-term corporate diversification

 The Usual Suspects is a must-watch if you enjoy a good psychological thriller with an ambitious, twist ending.
 It tells the story of a group of professional criminals who find themselves in the same police line up and decide to team up and pull a lucrative heist.
 The movie explores themes like leadership consolidation, power and influence, and long-term business strategy, which serve as valuable insight for established and aspiring entrepreneurs.

-Topics covered include leadership consolidation, power and influence, long-term business strategy, collaboration, risk-and-reward compensation, entrepreneurial skills, innovation and creativity, consolidation of branding, marketing and operations and logistics planning and execution.
+Topics covered: leadership consolidation, power and influence, long-term business strategy, collaboration, risk-and-reward compensation, entrepreneurial skills, innovation and creativity, consolidation of branding, marketing and operations and logistics planning and execution

 This 2005 documentary film is based on the best-selling book of the same name by reporters Bethany McLean and Peter Elkind, which touches upon one of the largest business scandals in American history -- the collapse of the Enron Corporation.
 This is a must watch for a history buff or anyone looking for a thought-provoking and shocking example of modern corporate corruption.